vda-lab/vda-lab.github.io/_posts/2019-10-31-lambda-architecture.md

 The "friend_counts" table, for example, can then be queried easily to get the number of friends for every individual.
 The serving layer therefore contains _versions of the data optimised for answering specific questions_.

+This recomputation can be triggered by different things: it might start automatically when the previous round of recomputation has finished, it might start automatically whenever new data has been added, or (as in the example at the end of this post) it might be done on the fly when you're for example using SQL views.

 #### Making multiple views
 Remember when we talked about [data modeling]({{ site.baseurl }}/2019/09/beyond-sql#44-data-modelling) in document-databases, that the way that the documents are embedded can have huge effects on performance.
 In our example there, genotypes could be organised by individual or by SNP.